-Call 112 or 999 in genuine emergencies – when someone’s life, health, property, or the environment is in danger.
-Don’t expect someone else to call – do it yourself.
-Make sure that your kids know how to call the emergency number, and what to say when they get through.
+Only call 112 or 999 in genuine emergencies.
+For example, when someone’s life, health, property or the environment is in danger.
+In these situations, don’t wait for someone else to call – do it yourself.

 On the call

-You’ll be asked which emergency service you need – the Gardaí, the ambulance or the fire brigade.
+When you call 999, you’ll be asked which emergency service you need: the Gardaí, the ambulance service or the fire brigade.
 If you’re not sure, the operator will ask you about the situation and direct your call based on your answer.

 What if it’s not an emergency?

-If you need to report a crime, which is not an emergency, contact your local Garda station.
-For more information, visit the emergency services’ website.
+If you need to report a crime, but it’s not an emergency, contact your local Garda station for assistance.

 In Dublin city centre, Store Street Garda Station can be contacted on 00 353 (1) 661 0562, and Pearse Street Garda at 00 353 (1) 666 9000.